 If nothing’s immediately obvious, check through previous emails and note patterns.
 Do they have a signature that comes through on all their messages?
 Do they normally send emails via their phone, and so have “Sent from my iPhone”, for example, at the bottom?

 If you’re still not sure, simply ask the supposed sender.

 If the message claims to be from you, check your Sent folder.
-If it’s there, but you still don’t remember sending it, your account has likely been compromised.
-(Equally, if you look on, say, Gmail, you can see “Last Account Activity”, which might give you an indication about whether someone else is logging into your account.
+If it’s there, but you didn’t send it, your account has likely been compromised.
+Equally, if you look on Gmail, you can see “Last Account Activity”, which might give you an indication about whether someone else is logging into your account.